 Doing Business records the full sequence of procedures necessary for a business to purchase property from another business and transfer the property title to the buyer's name.
 The transaction is considered complete when it is opposable to third parties and when the buyer can use the property, use it as collateral for a bank loan or resell it.
-In addition, this year Doing Business adds a new measure to the set of registering property indicators, an index of the quality of the land administration system in each economy.
+In addition, Doing Business also measures quality of the land administration system in each economy.
 The ranking of economies on the ease of registering property is determined by sorting their distance to frontier scores for registering property.
 These scores are the simple average of the distance to frontier scores for each of the component indicators.
 To make the data comparable across economies, several assumptions about the parties to the transaction, the property and the procedures are used.